karanlyons/django-save-the-change/docs/index.rst

 Usage
 =====

-Just add :class:`~save_the_change.mixins.SaveTheChange` to your model:
+Just add the :class:`~save_the_change.decorators.SaveTheChange` decorator to your model:

 .. code-block:: python

 	from django.db import models
-	from save_the_change.mixins import SaveTheChange
+	from save_the_change.decorators import SaveTheChange

+	@SaveTheChange
-	class Knight(SaveTheChange, models.model):
+	class Knight(models.model):
 		...